-Backward Chaining Can Simplify Learning
+How Backward Chaining Can Help With Learning New Tasks

 Backward chaining is a technique for teaching useful skills to your child with autism.
 It comes in handy when multi-step tasks are too difficult to master all at once.